makaubenson/Modern-JS-Modules-Tooling/readme.md

 - This creates `package.json`.
 This files is the one that stores the entire configuration of the project.

 - To install package write `npm install <package>`
+- For this case, we will use `parcel` as our module bundler.

+### Using parcel

+- `npm i parcel --save-dev`- Installing parcel as a devDependancy.

+- To use parcel when locally installed, we either use `npx` or `npm scripts`

+- To run parcel `npx parcel index.html`